-In this appeal from Fayette County, the Superior Court upheld the trial court’s grant of a preliminary injunction in favor of Chevron Appalachia, which prevented James and Mary Porter from denying Chevron access to land owned by the Porters, and development of its oil and gas rights.
+In this appeal from Fayette County, the Superior Court upheld the trial court’s grant of a preliminary injunction in favor of Chevron Appalachia, which prevented James and Mary Porter from denying Chevron access to land owned by the Porters, and development of Chevron’s oil and gas rights.

 Appellants James and Mary Porter (“the Porters”) own a 76-acre parcel of land in Lucerne Township, Fayette County, PA that is subject to an oil and gas lease originally entered between the Porters and Atlas America, Inc., appellee Chevron Appalachia’s (“Chevron”) predecessor-in-interest.
 In 2017, Chevron gave notice to the Porters that it intended to develop and construct a well pad on the Porters’ property to accommodate several wells located on neighboring properties.
 The Porters then filed a Complaint against Chevron, requesting the Court to declare that Chevron may not use the surface of their land to construct a well pad or an access road.
 Chevron subsequently notified the Porters that it would be visiting the site to conduct an environmental assessment in preparation for the filing of an application for a permit with the Pennsylvania Department of Environmental Protection.
 Chevron personnel attempted to access the Porters property, but found a lock on a gate that prevented their vehicles access.
 Mr. Porter then threatened a Chevron employee not to return to the property.
 Chevron then filed a motion for a preliminary injunction, seeking to enjoin the Porters from preventing access to the land.
 The trial court granted the injunction, and the Porters appealed to the Superior Court, claiming that the trial court erred in finding that Chevron established all of the required elements of a preliminary injunction.